2013 - 2014 Courses - Spring 2014 Semester

 - Buddhist Japanese II, Yufuko Kurioka

-- Readings in Mahayana Texts: Zen Classic Recorded Sayings, Taigen Leighton, PIN required - 15 students max.
+- Readings in Mahayana Texts: Zen Classic Sayings and Their Use as Koans, Taigen Leighton, PIN required - 15 students max.

 Again, the Institute of Buddhist Studies and Starr King School have different requirements for registration.
 For example, SKSM does not accept auditors.
 Although sponsored by SKSM, IBS courses follow IBS rules.
 Please check course descriptions carefully before registering.